 POM28: I think that’s probably something that when you're dealing with drunk females in particular they know that [men don’t hit females] and they can push it that wee bit further!
 Whereas they won't push it with a female officer because they know if she has to step in and has to take it that stage further, she will.

-Empirical research with door security in the night time economy has shown similar results introduction of female door stewards was partly due to a requirement for increasing control over unruly women.
+Empirical research with door security in the night time economy has shown similar results whereby the introduction of female door stewards was partly due to a requirement for increasing control over unruly women.
 It was believed that female door stewards would be able to de-fuse violent situations more effectively than male door stewards due to their non-aggressive persona, however the female stewards perceived their strength to be resolving incidents involving men (Hobbs et al., 2007; (O'Brien et al., 2008 ).
 The female police officers stated that the presence of a female police officer can exacerbate women’s aggression because the young women don’t want female officers telling them what to do when they’re fighting another female.
 Furthermore, the female police officers believed that women view female officers as more of a threat and are therefore less likely to listen to them, whereas young women will listen to male officers because they do not want the disapproval of men.
 The female police officers believed that they were in some cases better suited to resolving violent situations involving men because the men are more likely to calm down.
-The interviews with police officers indicated that female police officers believe they are able to dfuse a violent situation involving men more effectively because they are less likely (than male officers) to aggravate a violent situation.
+The interviews with police officers indicated that female police officers believe they are able to de-fuse a violent situation involving men more effectively because they are less likely (than male officers) to aggravate a violent situation.
 Whereas, the female police officers considered their male colleagues as more effective with violent incidences involving women.

 Interestingly the results demonstrate that the police officers disliked dealing with young women acting aggressively and this resonates with a body of work that shows criminal justice practitioners view girls and young women as harder to deal with than boys and young men (see Burman and Batchelor, 2009; Gelsthorpe and Worrall, 2009).
 It is evident that the police officers distinguished between gender interactions; the females perceiving themselves as a threat to other women and better suited to handling aggressive men, whereas the male officers had different experiences of women cooperating with them.
 The police officers did agree that women were more inclined to become violent with the police and thus more difficult to deal with.
 The typology of men’s violence was perceived as more severe and as having a greater possibility of serious injury and yet the police officers preferred to manage these incidents due to men being viewed as more co-operative.

 Concluding Discussion